-The United Nations headquarters in Midtown Manhattan is full of fun secrets, many of which we have been highlighting this year to mark the 75th anniversary of the organization.
-Untapped New York is proud to be an official collaborator with the United Nations on the UN75 efforts and have welcomed Visit UN, which has offered some of its excellent virtual tours to our Insiders members this summer.
+The United Nations headquarters in Midtown Manhattan is full of fun secrets, many of which we highlighted in 2020 to mark the 75th anniversary of the organization.
+Untapped New York was proud to be an official collaborator with the United Nations on the UN75 efforts and have welcomed Visit UN, which has offered some of its excellent virtual tours to our Insiders members.
 Today, we’re sharing a new discovery from our exploration into the United Nations headquarters.
 Atop the United Nations Secretariat Building was once a private apartment for the UN Secretary-General!

 The all-glass curtain wall building stands 39 stories tall and hosts about 5,000 international civil servants working inside on a daily basis in normal operation (the United Nations complex has been closed since March due to COVID-19).
 Since the opening of the UN headquarters, the Secretary-General and his direct staff have worked on the 38th floor.
 Those who work in the United Nations use the shorthand “38th floor” to refer to the topmost leadership of the UN.

 The bedroom of the United Nations Secretary-General apartment in the UN Headquarters in 1953.
 UN Photo/MB.